brennanhyde8/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This repository outlines the essential post-installation configuration steps for setting up **osTicket** in a structured help desk environment.
+After completing the installation on your virtual machine via Remote Desktop, these steps prepare the system for real-world IT support operations.

 <h2>Environments and Technologies Used</h2>